FAQs: Internet Terminology

 What is a modem?

-The type of modem differs depending on your type of connection.
-Whidbey Telecom provides two types of modems.
-One for fiber service and the other for standard DSL.
-When you subscribe to Whidbey Telecom internet service, we provide you with a modem to use.
+A modem, which stands for “modulator-demodulator,” is a device connecting your home to your ISP through a physical connection.
+The type of modem differs depending on your internet connection.
+Whidbey Telecom provides two types of modems: one for fiber service and the other for DSL.

 What is a router?

 You need a modem to access the internet, but you don’t necessarily need a router.
-You can use an ethernet cable to connect each device to the internet.
-But that keeps you tethered to one location.
-In this day and age, mobility is key.
-That’s why a WiFi router is important.
+You can use an ethernet cable to connect each device to the internet, but that keeps you tethered to one location.

 What is bandwidth?